zayokami/GenresFox-NEWTAB/README.md

 3. Translate all message values
 4. Add the language to `_fallbackMessages` in `src/i18n.js`
 5. Update `_supportedLanguages` array and `_detectLanguage()` function
+6. Add a language switch entry if needed in UI

 ### 🤝 Contributing